-Work continues on the Alberta government's Tailings Management Framework which will drive further operator action to reclaim tailings ponds (also known as legacy ponds).
+Work continues on the Alberta government's Tailings Management Framework which will drive further operator action to reclaim legacy tailings.

 Industry must have effective bird deterrence systems in place under the government's approval requirements for tailings ponds.

-- Deterrence systems are designed to prevent birds and waterfowl from landing on the ponds.
+- Deterrence systems are designed to prevent birds from landing on the ponds.

 All tailings ponds are constructed with groundwater monitoring and seepage capture facilities.
-Where seepage is detected, government requires a recapture system to return the tailings to the pond.
+Where seepage is detected, government requires a recapture system to return the process-affected water to the pond.

-No process water may be discharged into any water course.
+No process-affected water may be discharged into any water course.

 Research and Technology

-Efforts continue to develop new tailings performance criteria, management technologies and practical solutions to reduce and potentioally eliminate tailings ponds as we know them today.
+Efforts continue to develop new tailings performance criteria, management technologies and practical solutions to make reclamation of tailings faster.

 - The Alberta government has allocated $32 million to support clean energy research being driven by the University of Alberta.